Christian Smith (footballer): Career

 He was loaned out to Conference South rivals Hayes & Yeading United in February 2015.
 Hayes finished one place above the relegation zone at the end of the 2014–15 season.
 He signed with Bishop's Stortford just before the start of the 2015–16 season.
 He switched to Maidenhead United in November 2015.
 He went on to make 22 league appearances in the 2015–16 campaign as Maidenhead posted a seventh-place finish, and then played 24 league games in 2016–17 as Alan Devonshire's "Magpies" were promoted as champions.
 He also scored the only goal of the Berks & Bucks Senior Cup final against Hungerford Town.
 He scored two goals in 36 appearances in the 2017–18 campaign as Maidenhead consolidated their National League status with a 12th-place finish.
 Smith played 12 times for the "Magpies" in the 2018–19 season, scoring one goal in the FA Cup, before joining Wealdstone on 21 November 2018.
 He scored five goals in 23 appearances for the "Stones" during the 2018–19 season.

 In June 2019, Smith joined Dulwich Hamlet, along with Wealdstone teammate Jeffrey Monakana.
 Hamlet won three of their opening four games of the 2019–20 season and Smith was quick to praise the training facilities at Champion Hill.
-On 19 October, he scored the opening goal in a 2–1 victory at Havant & Waterlooville that took the club into the First Round Proper of the FA Cup for the first time in 21 years.
+On 19 October, he scored the opening goal in a 2–1 victory at Havant & Waterlooville that took the club into the first round Proper of the FA Cup for the first time in 21 years.
 He also scored in the next round, a 4–1 defeat to Carlisle United.
 He scored a total of six goals in 32 appearances in the 2019–20 National League South season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Hamlet in 16th-place.

-Smith joined Hampton & Richmond Borough on 5 September 2020, rejoining former Maidenehad teammates Rene Steer, Dean Inman and Charlie Wassmer.
+Smith joined Hampton & Richmond Borough on 5 September 2020, rejoining former Maidenhead teammates Rene Steer, Dean Inman and Charlie Wassmer.
 He made 14 appearances before the 2020–21 season was curtailed early due to the ongoing pandemic.
 In July 2021, Smith re-signed for Hayes and Yeading United, now in the Southern League Premier Division South.
 However, he then moved on to Hendon before the start of the 2021–22 season.
 He scored two goals in 39 appearances – both goals coming in his first two games – throughout the 2021–22 campaign, and was also sent off twice.
-He featured in the London Senior Cup final defeat to Brentford B, missing a penalty kick in the shoot-out.
+He featured in the London Senior Cup final defeat to Brentford B, missing a penalty in the shoot-out.
 Smith left Hendon in June 2022.